Environmental services

 If you cannot resolve the noise issue informally complete the Noise Complaint form.

-We will contact you advising you that we have received your complaint, we will also contact the person or business making the noise and advise them that we have received a complaint(s) of noise and request that they take measures to reduce the noise.
+Once the diary sheets are assessed, we will contact the person making the noise and advise them that we have received a complaint(s) of noise and request that they take measures to reduce the noise.
 Please note we do not disclose who made the complaint.

 We will use this information as the basis for further action.
 If our investigation confirms that there is a persistent noise issue we can class it as a statutory nuisance and serve an abatement notice.
 If this is not complied with we can prosecute or take default action to remedy the problem.